durbanlegend/thag_rs/README.md

 * Aims to be the most capable and reliable script runner.
 * Crucially, specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
 * A choice of modes - bearing in mind the importance of expressions in Rust:
-    * expression mode for small, basic expressions on the fly
+    * expression mode for small, basic expressions on the fly.
-    * REPL mode offers interactivity and accepts multi-line expressions since it respects matching braces, brackets, parens and quotes.
+    * REPL mode offers interactivity, and accepts multi-line expressions since it respects matching braces, brackets, parens and quotes.
     * stdin mode accepts larger scripts or programs on the fly, which need not be expressions as such.
 Being stdin it can be used with piped input.
     * edit mode adds basic TUI (terminal user interface) editing-in-place to stdin mode.
     * the classic script mode runs any .rs file consisting of a valid Rust script or program.
 * You may develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from rs-script.
 * You can use a shebang to write scripts in Rust.
 * Supports a personal library of code samples for reuse.
 The starter set provided includes multiple examples from popular crates, as well as original examples including fast factorial and Fibonacci calculation with big-integer support, light-dark theme detection, TUI editing and colour support.
-* Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability.
-Defaults to basic ANSI-16 colours and dark mode support on Windows for reasons beyond my control, but it defaults to dark mode colours that will also work well with light modes.
+* Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability. `rs-script` defaults to basic ANSI-16 colours and dark mode support on Windows for reasons beyond my control, but the dark mode colours it uses should also work well with most light modes.

 ## Platform Support
 This crate is designed to be cross-platform and supports: